jorgebotas/BlasTreeDom/README.md

 * A tsv file containing information on: sequence accession number (id) and name, accession, description, pattern, start and end location of found ProSite domains
 * A txt file for each query and hit sequence containing the domains information plus additional text parsed from prosite.doc
-* Graphical representation for each protein sequence:
+* Graphical representation of found domains for each protein sequence:

 ![](images/domains_amplified.png)

 ### Merged results

-* A tsv file containing blast_output, genBank parsed fields and \
-extracted ProSite domain names to create an integrated ouput file
+* A tsv file containing _blast_output_, genBank parsed fields and extracted ProSite domain names to create an integrated ouput file